anjandebnath/javacertification/README.md

 ## Key points to code review

+- **Serialization is a mechanism of converting the state of an object into a byte stream.
+Deserialization is the reverse process where the byte stream is used to recreate the actual Java object in memory.**

 - **Use singleton in a smart way so it is well managed in multi thread**.

         public static class SingleTonClassHolder{